 Online students are also encouraged to consult with their eCore advisors (678-839-5300 or firstname.lastname@example.org) and the UWG Distance Ed Helpline (678-839-6248 or email@example.com) for assistance, as needed.

 Student Affairs and Enrollment Management

-Dr. Scot Lingrell, Vice President and Dean of Students, firstname.lastname@example.org
+Dr. Scot Lingrell, Vice President for Student Affairs and Enrollment Management, firstname.lastname@example.org

 School of Nursing

-Dr. Kathryn Grams, Professor and Dean, School of Nursing, email@example.com
+Dr. Jenny Schuessler, Professor and Dean, School of Nursing, email@example.com

 Dr. Cynthia Epps, Professor and Associate Dean, School of Nursing Undergraduate Coordinator, firstname.lastname@example.org

 Dr. Laurie Jowers Ware, Professor and Assistant Dean, Graduate Studies, School of Nursing, email@example.com